afneville/docs/dev/functional.md

 # Currying

-A _n_-ary function can take all of its arguments at once, packed into a tuple.
-Alternative a function of high arity can be translated into a sequence of unary functions, a technique known as _currying_.
-If $( )$ brackets are used to denote function application, the function $f$ taking three arguments would be transformed into a unary function $g$ returning a new unary function that accepts one argument and returning another unary function which finally returns the result of the entire computation of $f$.
+An _n_-ary function could admit all of its arguments at once, packed into a tuple.
+Alternatively, a function of high arity can be translated into a sequence of unary functions, a technique known as _currying_.
+If
+$(\ldots)$ brackets are used to denote function application, the function $f$ accepting three arguments would be transformed into a unary function $g$ returning a unary function that returns another unary function that finally returns the result of the entire computation of
+$f$.

 $$f(x,y,z) \implies g(x)(y)(z)$$